HildoBijl/stepwise/frontend/src/ui/form/inputs/README.md

 - `prelabel`: The text that is shown to the left of the input field.
 - `feedbackText`: If present, this is shown underneath the input field.
 Usually this is not set directly but follows from a feedback function of the exercise.
 - `size`: Can be `s`, `m` or `l`.
 The result depends on the size of the screen: smartphones work differenly than desktop screens.
 - `validate`: A validation function, which needs to be imported from the same file as the input field.
 Check the input fields to see their validation functions.
-Each field has its own default, but an empty (noop) function `() => {}` can be passed to cancel this.
+Each field has its own default, which is often the noop function `() => {}` that returns undefined, meaning no validation is done apart from checking if the input can be interpreted at all.
 - `readOnly`: The field cannot be changed.
 - `autoFocus`: When set to true, the field is automatically activated on loading.
 This is not often used, since most exercises already automatically focus on the first field upon loading, so input fields do not need to activate itself.